docker/for-linux/README.md

-## Docker for Linux
+## Docker CE for Linux

-### Getting Docker for Linux
+### Getting Docker CE for Linux

-Docker for Linux is specialized packages for common Linux distributions which are free to [download](https://store.docker.com/search?offering=community&operating_system=linux&platform=server&q=&type=edition).
+"Docker CE for Linux" is specialized packages for common Linux distributions which are free to [download](https://store.docker.com/search?offering=community&operating_system=linux&platform=server&q=&type=edition).

 ### Documentation

-If you don't understand something about Docker for Linux, the [extensive documentation](https://docs.docker.com/engine/installation/) is a great place to look for answers.
+If you don't understand something about Docker CE for Linux, the [extensive documentation](https://docs.docker.com/engine/installation/) is a great place to look for answers.

 ### Support

-Users from the Docker community trade tips and tricks and discuss Docker for Linux in [the user forum](https://forums.docker.com/categories).
+Users from the Docker CE community trade tips and tricks and discuss Docker CE for Linux in [the user forum](https://forums.docker.com/categories).

-Problems with the Docker for Linux deployment can be filed as issues in this ([docker/for-linux](https://github.com/docker/for-linux)) repository.
+Problems with the Docker CE for Linux deployment can be filed as issues in this ([docker/for-linux](https://github.com/docker/for-linux)) repository.

 ### This Repository

-This repository contains an issue tracker for Docker for Linux.
+This repository contains an issue tracker for Docker CE for Linux.
 If you find a problem with the software, first [browse the existing issues](https://github.com/docker/for-linux/issues) or search from the bar at the top (`s` to focus) and then, if you don't find your issue, [open a new issue](https://github.com/docker/for-linux/issues/new).